What Is Maple Syrup Urine Disease (MSUD)?

 A baby with the most severe form of MSUD may not survive more than a few weeks without treatment.

 With intermittent MSUD, a child may only have symptoms some of the time.
-They may kick up when the child is sick or under stress.
+They may flare up when the child is sick or under stress.

 All states in the U.S. screen newborns for MSUD at birth, using blood taken from a heel prick.

-This helps doctors catch the most severe form of MSUD right away so a baby can start treatment before symptoms begin.
+This helps doctors catch the most severe form of MSUD right away so they can start treatment before symptoms start.

 The milder or intermittent forms of MSUD may not appear in the newborn heel prick test.